cloro

 Tier 1: AI-native multi-surface SERP APIs

-These are built around the post-AIO SERP, with native AI Overview parsing and multi-surface (ChatGPT/Perplexity/Gemini) coverage as core product behavior rather than an add-on.
+These are built around the post-AIO SERP.
+Native AI Overview parsing and multi-surface (ChatGPT/Perplexity/Gemini) coverage are core behavior, not an add-on.

 1. cloro — best for AI-native cross-surface SERP intelligence